trindadedev13/hate2d/README.md

 # Building from source

 ## Dependencies
+> [!NOTE]
-`note`: If you don't have any of these deps, it will compile they automatically for you(expect by ruby), so don't worry.
+> If you don't have any of these deps, it will compile they automatically for you (expect for ruby), so don't worry.

 - `Ruby` for buildscript.
 - `gcc or clang` for building.